How much will my land development bond cost in Mecklenburg County, North Carolina?

 Why do I need this bond?

 By purchasing a land development surety bond in Mecklenburg, North Carolina, the applicant assures that his or her duties as a developer will be performed ethically and lawfully.
-Developers must remain in compliance with land development regulations, rules and ordinances, which include:
+Developers must remain in compliance with land development regulations, rules and ordinances, which include the following:

 What’s the fine print?